 This is your memories page, where your stories and pictures are displayed for everyone else's viewing pleasure.

-Click here to enter this section Boundary mapBoundary Maps
+Click to enter Boundary mapBoundary Maps

 From early medieval times until the 19th century, Coventry's boundary remained fairly static, but once the industrial revolution took hold, the city really started to expand beyond its humble origins within the wall and began to swallow up the surrounding districts.
 Many of the areas that we now regard as sub-districts of the city were once villages and settlements in their own right.

-Click here to enter this section MapStreet Maps
+Click to enter MapStreet Maps

-In order to try and understand how the centre of Coventry has physically evolved, I've made a series of maps of Coventry's streets through the ages - currently covering the following years: 1400, 1610, 1749, 1807, 1851, 1900, 1937, 1951, 1968 and 2000.
+In order to try and understand how the centre of Coventry has physically evolved, I've made a series of maps of Coventry's streets through the ages - currently covering the following years: 1225, 1400, 1610, 1749, 1807, 1851, 1869, 1900, 1937, 1951, 1968, 2000, 2018 and recent aerial view.

-Click here to enter this section Guildhall windowHistory
+Click to enter Guildhall windowHistory

 Far from being an anonymous town, Coventry has had a rich and colourful history.
-Throughout the middle ages, it was a common occurrence for the city's fathers to be rubbing shoulders with royalty, and the town became a favoured sanctuary for Kings and Queens.
+Throughout the middle ages it was a common occurrence for the city's fathers to be rubbing shoulders with royalty, and the town became a favoured sanctuary for Kings and Queens.

-Click here to enter this section WhitefriarsTime Machine
+Click to enter WhitefriarsTime Machine

 Well.... the nearest thing you'll find to a Time Machine!